-Stabilize your personal finances by budgeting
+Stabilize your finances by budgeting

 Want to build wealth?
-Pay off your debt first
+Pay off your debt first.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan